olleharstedt/olleharstedt.github.io/_posts/2020-11-09-how-do-we-talk.markdown

 The man called "Uncle Bob", often used as authority.

+How much do we care?
+Blunt vs polite.
+Politcal vs principled.

 There's a pretty clear goal when we talk about best practices: to reach consensus on how to achieve quality attributes.
-It's easy enough to analyse a short function, but when you have a code-base spanning 20 years, +300 contributors, you need to use intution and heuristic.
-Or?
+It's easy enough to analyse a short function, but when you have a code-base spanning 20 years, +300 contributors, arguments tend to get more abstract and use more intution.

 Aristotle's categories of argumentation: